-Use of Japan Domestic Airports during Busy Periods [Domestic]
+Use of Japan Domestic Airports and Cabins during Busy Periods [Japan Domestic Flights]

 - Airports may be very crowded during long public holidays in Japan such as the year-end/New Year period, Golden Week, and the Bon Festival.
 Security checks have also been enhanced (to include outerwear, shoe, and pat-down screening) and may therefore take longer than usual.
 Please arrive at the airport with adequate time to spare.
 Baggage should be checked in no later than 40 minutes prior to departure.

 - Nearby roads may be very congested and parking facilities may operate at full capacity during the period above.
 Use of public transportation is recommended.
 When travelling to the airport by car, please check the availability status of the parking facilities at the relevant airport.